Wolf3s/xbmc4xbox-python/python/Doc/library/gzip.rst

 The module defines the following items:

-.. class:: GzipFile([filename[, mode[, compresslevel[, fileobj[, mtime]]]]])
+.. class:: GzipFile(filename=None, mode=None, compresslevel=9, fileobj=None, mtime=None)

-   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a file object, with the exception of the :meth:`readinto` and :meth:`truncate` methods.
+   Constructor for the :class:`GzipFile` class, which simulates most of the methods of a :term:`file object`, with the exception of the :meth:`truncate` method.
 At least one of *fileobj* and *filename* must be given a non-trivial value.

-   The new class instance is based on *fileobj*, which can be a regular file, a :class:`~StringIO.StringIO` object, or any other object which simulates a file.
+   The new class instance is based on *fileobj*, which can be a regular file, a :class:`StringIO` object, or any other object which simulates a file.
 It defaults to ``None``, in which case *filename* is opened to provide a file object.

-   When *fileobj* is not ``None``, the *filename* argument is only used to be included in the :program:`gzip` file header, which may include the original filename of the uncompressed file.
+   When *fileobj* is not ``None``, the *filename* argument is only used to be included in the :program:`gzip` file header, which may includes the original filename of the uncompressed file.
 It defaults to the filename of *fileobj*, if discernible; otherwise, it defaults to the empty string, and in this case the original filename is not included in the header.

    The *mode* argument can be any of ``'r'``, ``'rb'``, ``'a'``, ``'ab'``, ``'w'``, or ``'wb'``, depending on whether the file will be read or written.
 The default is the mode of *fileobj* if discernible; otherwise, the default is ``'rb'``.

-If not given, the 'b' flag will be added to the mode to ensure the file is opened in binary mode for cross-platform portability.
+   Note that the file is always opened in binary mode; text mode is not supported.
+If you need to read a compressed file in text mode, wrap your :class:`GzipFile` with an :class:`io.TextIOWrapper`.

    The *compresslevel* argument is an integer from ``0`` to ``9`` controlling the level of compression; ``1`` is fastest and produces the least